ejohnso49/itc2kc/README.md

 ## About

-I started off using Claude for this, read more about it on my blog post [here](https://ericjohnson.bearblog.dev/itc2kc/)
+This started as a desire to have the Bliss theme on my kitty terminal, I wrote about developing this script [here](https://ericjohnson.bearblog.dev/itc2kc/)